 9. Very Long Rounds

 We all know you have plenty of “bars”, but do you really need to rap for about 5 to 6 minutes PER ROUND?
 What makes it even worse is that instead of hearing consecutive punchlines, we will be forced to sit through long and dragging setups.
-The abundance of filler will then make the final blow sound weak and/or fall flat.
+The abundance of fillers will then make the final blow sound weak.

 Emcees need to get straight to the point to avoid sounding like a preacher giving a sermon.
 It would be totally understandable if you’re making a song, but it’s a contest with a time limit.
 In combat sports, the crowd wants to see punches and kicks, not a shadowboxing exhibition.
 The same can be said in battle rap.